absynce/elm-codegen-local-import-error/README.md

 Expected behavior:

-`elm-codegen install src/Icon.elm` creates helpers.
+`elm-codegen install codegen/helpers/LocalFile.elm` creates helper.
 Then it runs with `elm-codegen run`.

 Actual behavior:

-`elm-codegen install src/Icon.elm` creates helpers.
+`elm-codegen install codegen/helpers/LocalFile.elm` creates helper.
 Then it _errors_ with `elm-codegen run`.

 To reproduce: